Insainian/depression-destroyer/README.md

 # Introduction
 This service was created during ["Hack the Cloud"](https://hack-the-cloud.devpost.com/) 2020 hackathon.
+It serves a variety of insults and compliments.

 # API
 I used [NestJS](https://nestjs.com/) and [TypeScript](https://www.typescriptlang.org/) to implement the server and used [Elasticsearch](https://www.elastic.co/) for the database.

-Request:
+Request for getting a random insult:

 ```
 http://localhost:3000/insult/random